Ex Deo: The Immortal Wars (2015–2018)

 In February 2017, Ex Deo released their third album, The Immortal Wars, which is about the Punic Wars.
 It also received excellent reviews.
 In 2018, the band went on a European tour with Ensiferum, playing dates in France, the Netherlands and Denmark, including Royal Metal Fest.

-The Thirteen Years of Nero (2021–)
+The Thirteen Years of Nero and Year of the Four Emperors EP (2021–)

-On June 14, 2021, Ex Deo released its fourth album, The Thirteen Years of Nero, about the Roman Emperor Nero.
+On June 14, 2021, Ex Deo announced its fourth album, The Thirteen Years of Nero, about the Roman Emperor Nero, released on August 27, 2021.
 Once again, the band received rave reviews.

+On December 18, 2024, Ex Deo announced they would be releasing an EP, Year of the Four Emperors, on January 10, 2025.